UK forces 864,000 landlords into quarterly Making Tax Digital filings from April 2026.

 02Who solves this today

-UK-market vendors that publicly self-market on their own homepage to landlords or sole traders on the Making Tax Digital for Income Tax niche — software whose front-page copy explicitly names MTD / Making Tax Digital AND landlord, property-income, sole-trader or quarterly-update workflows.
-Each entry verified live and self-marketed in the niche on the date of writing.
+UK vendors whose own homepage names landlords or sole traders on the Making Tax Digital for Income Tax niche.
+Front-page copy must pair MTD with property income, quarterly updates or Self Assessment.
+Each entry verified live on the date of writing.
 Inclusion is not endorsement.
-The list is intentionally narrow.

 Listed providers publicly market to UK landlords or sole traders on the Making Tax Digital for Income Tax niche from their own homepages.
 Inclusion is not endorsement.
-Several adjacent vendors were considered and excluded — Coconut's homepage was unreachable on the date of writing (DNS / connection refused) and was therefore dropped under the verify-before-list rule; QuickBooks UK Self-Employed and Xero are HMRC-recognised but their UK front-page copy frames MTD for Income Tax as one of many compliance surfaces rather than the named landlord / sole-trader niche; Sage Accounting names MTD on the homepage but the landlord-specific framing was thinner than Hammock's and FreeAgent's on the date of writing.
+Several adjacent vendors were considered and excluded.
+Coconut's homepage was unreachable on the date of writing (DNS / connection refused) and was therefore dropped under the verify-before-list rule.
+QuickBooks UK Self-Employed and Xero are HMRC-recognised but their UK front-page copy frames MTD for Income Tax as one of many compliance surfaces rather than the named landlord / sole-trader niche.
+Sage Accounting names MTD on the homepage but the landlord-specific framing was thinner than Hammock's and FreeAgent's on the date of writing.
 All were dropped under the precedent that two-to-three verified entries beat four with a weak link.
-HMRC's own communications, the GOV.UK guidance pages and the accountancy-body / trade-press write-ups cited above in section 01 are the source of the operator-side narrative, not solution providers.
+HMRC's own communications, the GOV.UK guidance pages and the trade-press write-ups cited in section 01 are the source of the operator-side narrative, not solution providers.